 Play Video View Fees

 Among his other affiliations, General Allen is a senior fellow at the Merrill Center of the Johns Hopkins School of Advanced International Studies and a senior fellow at the Johns Hopkins Applied Physics Laboratory.
 He is an “Ancien” of the NATO Defense College in Rome, and a frequent lecturer there.
-He holds a bachelor of science in operations analysis from the US Naval Academy, a master of arts in national security studies from Georgetown University, a master of science in strategic intelligence from the Defense Intelligence College, and a master of science in national security strategy from the National Defense University.
+He holds a bachelor of science in operations analysis from the U.S. Naval Academy, a master of arts in national security studies from Georgetown University, a master of science in strategic intelligence from the Defense Intelligence College, and a master of science in national security strategy from the National Defense University.
 Additionally, He was selected as a Distinguished Graduate of the U.S. Naval Academy, where President Biden appointed him to the Academy’s Board of Visitors in 2021.

 Leading The Battle: Strategic Leadership For The 21st Century.
 In the world of complex, performance-based organizations, strategic leadership is the first, and the essential, quality of those at the top.
 Through powerful stories shared from the conflicts he lived and worked through, General Allen discusses the crucial elements of leadership, including: